Is becoming a digital remastering engineer right for me?

 How to become a Digital Remastering Engineer

-- Pro Tools Certification: Avid's Pro Tools is a popular digital audio workstation (DAW) used in the audio industry.
-A Pro Tools certification can demonstrate your proficiency in using this software.
+- Pro Tools Certification: Avid's Pro Tools is a widely used digital audio workstation (DAW) in the industry.
+Obtaining certification as a Pro Tools user or expert can demonstrate your proficiency in using this essential tool for remastering.